coreybobco/generativepoetry-py/README.md

 # Generative Poetry

 ### What is this?

 This is primarily a library for procedurally generating visual poems.

 When provided a list of input words, a poem is generated using these words plus a broader group of words that are phonetically related to the list of input words.
 The words are joined by conjunctions and punctuation that is generally agnostic as to the surrounding word's part of speech, and spacing and indentation is randomized to emulate the characteristics visual poetry.

-Using the [Datamuse API](https://pypi.org/project/python-datamuse/), this library also can find rhymes, similar sounding words, similar meaning words, or intratextually statistically associated words (i.e. words that appears a lot within documents also containing word X).
+Using the [Datamuse API](https://pypi.org/project/python-datamuse/) and a rhyme dictionary, this library also can find rhymes, similar sounding words, similar meaning words, or intratextually statistically associated words (i.e. words that appears a lot within documents also containing word X).
+Because the sources return many extremely archaic words as well as abbreviations, some words are also filtered out.

 Consequently, this library requires an internet connection to work properly.